McGhee v National Coal Board: Facts

 James McGhee was employed to clean out brick kilns and developed dermatitis from the accumulation of coal dust on his skin.
 Because there were no shower facilities at his workplace, he would cycle home each day, increasing the risk he would contract dermatitis.
 Had his employer provided shower facilities, the coal dust could have been washed off before cycling, reducing the risk of contracting dermatitis.
 Due to the limits of scientific knowledge, it was impossible to rule out the possibility that he hadn't contracted dermatitis during the non-wrongful exposure to brick dust while working in the kiln.

 He sued his employer for negligence for breaching its duty to provide proper washing facilities.
 The issue before the House of Lords was whether the failure to provide the washing facilities had caused the rash, or if it was simply triggered by exposure to the brick dust and the lack of washing facilities had no material effect to the plaintiff's health.

-Decision
+Judgment

 The House of Lords held that the risk of harm had been materially increased by the prolonged exposure to the dust, as resulting from the defendant's negligent failure to provide the appropriate washing facilities.
 Lord Reid stated:

 "The effect of such abrasion of the skin is cumulative in the sense that the longer a subject is exposed to injury the greater the chance of his developing dermatitis: it is for that reason that immediate washing is well recognised as a proper precaution."